 - Itemized statement or detailed receipt

-- Repay the amount of the claim directly to Optum Financial.
-To do so, log into your account, or contact Optum Financial directly to walk you through this option.
+- Repay the amount of the claim directly to Optum.
+To do so, log into your account, or contact Optum to walk you through this option.

-Additional communications are sent to you if you still have unsubstantiated FSA claims toward the end of the plan year.
-All notifications are sent to the email or mailing address associated with your account.
+Additional communications are sent if you have unsubstantiated FSA claims toward the end of the plan year.
+Notifications are sent to the email or mailing address associated with your account.

 (from UW System)